Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 scp target/wasm32-unknown-unknown/release/spacetime_module.wasm ubuntu@<host>:/home/ubuntu/

-ssh ubuntu@<host> spacetime publish -s local --bin-path spacetime_module.wasm <module-name>
+ssh ubuntu@<host> spacetime publish -s local --bin-path spacetime_module.wasm <database-name>

 You could put the above commands into a shell script to make publishing to your server easier and faster.
 It's also possible to integrate a script like this into Github Actions to publish on some event (like a PR merging into master).